 - Toss them in cold syrup when they are still hot and wait in syrup for a few minutes so that they can absorb it.

 - Then take them out and serve.

-Note: For each frying, let the oil cold and then put other raw desserts into oil.
+Note: For each frying, let the oil cool completely and then continue with the remaining dough.
 It’s very important to put them in cold oil first.
 Otherwise they won’t be cooked well inside.

 - Serving Size:

 Keywords: turkish churros, turkish sweet churros